Ethnic groups of Argentina: Italians

 Italian immigration to Argentina began in the 19th century, just after Argentina won its independence from Spain.

 Argentine culture has significant connections to Italian culture, in terms of language, customs and traditions.

 Italians became firmly established throughout Argentina, with the greatest concentrations in the city of Buenos Aires, Buenos Aires Province, Santa Fe Province, Entre Ríos Province, Córdoba Province, Tucumán Province, La Pampa Province, and the nearby country of Uruguay.

 There are many reasons for the Italian immigration to Argentina: Italy was enduring economic problems caused mainly by the unification of the Italian states into one nation.
 The country was impoverished, unemployment was rampant, certain areas were overpopulated, and Italy was subject to significant political turmoil.
 Italians saw in Argentina a chance to build for themselves a brand new life.

-The Italian population in Argentina is the third largest in the world, and the second largest (after Brazil) outside of Italy, at approximately 25 million people (62.5% of Argentina's population).
+The Italian population in Argentina is the third largest in the world, and the second largest (after Brazil) outside of Italy, More than 20 million people (47% of Argentina's population according to Argentine government websites).
 Italians form a majority of the population of Argentina and neighboring Uruguay: up to two-thirds have some Italian background.
 Among Latin American countries, only Brazil has more people of Italian descent (28 million, approximately 15 percent of Brazil's total population).

 Croats

-Croats number of 200,000 in Argentina, settling primarily in Buenos Aires, Santa Fe, Chaco, and Patagonia.
+Croats number of 350,000 in Argentina, settling primarily in Buenos Aires, Santa Fe, Chaco, and Patagonia.
 At the turn of the 19th-20th centuries, there were over 133 settlements.
 Many Croatian Argentines can trace their ancestry to Dalmatia and the Croatian Littoral.
 Many Croats came after Nikola Mihanovich developed the merchant marine.